pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I remember when the last time a condition occurred?
 This script shows how to keep track of how many bars ago a condition occurred.
 We are only tracking the distance from the last time the condition occurred, and rather than using a more costly `valuewhen()` call, we simply watch for the condition, initialize our distance to 0 when we encounter the condition, and until we encounter the condition again, add 1 to the distance at each bar.
-The resulting value can be used as an index to use the [history-referecing operator](https://www.tradingview.com/pine-script-docs/en/v4/language/Operators.html#history-reference-operator).
+The resulting value can be used as an index with the`[]` [history-referecing operator](https://www.tradingview.com/pine-script-docs/en/v4/language/Operators.html#history-reference-operator).
 ```js
 //@version=4
 study("Track distance from condition", "", true)